brettz9/license-badger/README.md

 license-badger --filteredTypes=weaklyProtective,protective --textTemplate \"License types (\\${licenseCount})\" --licenseTypeColor networkProtective=blue,s{white} -l test/fixtures/licenseInfo.json test.svg
 ```

+It is recommended you add this to a `package.json` [`prepare`](https://docs.npmjs.com/misc/scripts#description) script so that you have the
+latest info reflected upon adding new dependencies (or use a
+`prepublishOnly` script if only wishing to update for releases).

 There is also a helper which only takes one argument and returns:

 ```sh